magicleap/developer-portal-docs/docs/guides/unity/spaces/spaces-api-overview.md

 ### Permissions

-Before the `ExportSpace` method can be used, the `com.magicleap.permission.SPACE_IMPORT_EXPORT` permission must be requested at runtime.
+Before the `ExportSpace` method can be used, the `com.magicleap.permission.SPACE_IMPORT_EXPORT` permission must be **[requested at runtime](/docs/guides/unity/permissions/requesting-permissions.md#requesting-normal-install-time-permissions)**.
 Without this permission, the function call will fail.

 ### Export Space Example